KeyurSanghani/QuickSlot/README.md

 ## Default Admin Credentials

-Default admin user created by seeder and their credentials will be stored in env file:
+Default admin user created by seeder and their default values need to enter in the `.env` file before running the seeder.

 > ⚠️ **Important:** Change these credentials    after first login in production!